YCChenVictor/blog-frontend/_posts/self/2023-03-31-core-value.md

 ### golden time

-At what event I feel (first though)
+At what event I feel

-* Fulfilled: guitar playing, singing, song writing
+* Fulfilled: guitar playing, singing, song writing (creativity)
-* Proud: figure out how to solve a problem
+* Proud: figure out how to solve a problem (problem-solving)
-* Happy: Pigeon flying and eating, cat and dog petting
+* Happy: Pigeon flying and eating, cat and dog petting (compassion).

+Based on the information provided, your core values may include creativity, problem-solving, compassion.

 ### motivation